halfflat/arblang/doc/specification/language-proposal.md

 If there is an _initial-post-expr_ `steady`, the initial state value is derived from the provided state value _s_ as a steady-state solution to the initial value problem with value _s_ at time zero and any bound interface values held constant.

 If there is an _initial-post-expr_ `evolve for t` for some expression _t_, the initial state value is derived from the provided state value _s_ as the solution at time _t_ of the initial value problem with value _s_ at time zero and any bound interface values held constant.
-The expression _t_ must be parameter-constant.
+The expression _t_ must be parameter-constant, and be of quantity type `time`.

 If the interface has no _initial-defn_ at all, the initial state is defined to be the empty record `{}`.